 Your premiums for continued coverage must be paid in advance, on the first day of each month.
 However, you have a grace period of at least 30 days in which to pay.
-The cost for continued coverage will be adjusted annually to reflect changes in the Company's cost for providing this coverage.
+The cost for continued coverage will be adjusted annually to reflect changes in the Company's cost for providing coverage to its active employees.